aws-samples/aws-time-series-timestream-cache/README.md

 # Time series cache with Amazon Timestream

-Tech: Amazon Timestream, Amazon DynamoDB, Amazon SQS, AWS Lambda, AWS Systems Manager, Amazon API Gateway.

 This project is an example of a time series caching service that stores historical and future data from a source into Amazon DynamoDB and Amazon Timestream.
 The data is then either accessed internally or exposed via an example API.

+Tech:

+- Amazon Timestream
+- Amazon DynamoDB
+- Amazon SQS
+- AWS Lambda
+- AWS Systems Manager
+- Amazon API Gateway.

 ## Solution Architecture